-Hawaii goes from Livingston's personal assassin to a man with no fighting ability whatsoever, but his attachment to Livingston survives the operation, as does his flighty nature and lack of willpower.
+Hawaii goes from Livingston's personal assassin to a man with no fighting ability whatsoever, but his attachment to Livingston survives the operation, as does his flighty nature.

 Nevada goes from a regular cheery high-school student to a cold assassin, but her devotion to her sister transposes itself as a desire to help the other States.